nf-core/taxprofiler/docs/usage/tutorials.md

 :::

 Finally, an important step of any metagenomic classification is to remove contamination.
-Contamination can come from many places, typically from the the host of a host-associated sample, however this can also come from laboratory processing samples.
+Contamination can come from many places, typically from the host of a host-associated sample, however this can also come from laboratory processing samples.
 A common contaminant in Illumina sequencing is a spike-in control of the genome of PhiX virus, which we can download with the following command.

 ```bash